giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.md

           self.execute(some_c_function)
 ```

-If the C function leaks memory, the test will fail with a descriptive exception:
+If the function leaks memory, the test will fail with a descriptive exception:

 ```
 psleak.MemoryLeakError: memory kept increasing after 10 runs